dialoguebranch/dlb-web/README.md

 ```

 * Open in another tab: http://localhost:8080/.
 This should open the web client where you can log in with user / user.
 * Open in another tab: http://localhost:8100/.
 This should open phpMyAdmin where you can access the MariaDB database.
-Log in with root / password.
+Log in with root / password. \
+  You can complete its configuration by creating a `phpmyadmin` database.
+Check the warning on the home page and click "Find out why".

 ## 3. Deploying a standalone DLB External Variable Service using Docker